 You can look up the literature and the applications packets submitted to the FDA by both companies and you will notice ZERO cases of any of these conditions were reported in their clinical trials, with at least 2 months of follow-up after 2 doses administered (you will also notice the absence of antibody-dependent enhancement or ADEs).

 Instead of asking to show the safety of the LNPs as ICAN wrote, what about showing the evidence of toxicity or danger associated with these vaccines.
-With millions of patients vaccinated and years of studies to perfect and assess the safety of the drugs, it is very likely that these LNPs are overwhelmingly safe.
+With millions of patients vaccinated and years of studies to perfect and assess the safety of the drugs, these LNPs are likely overwhelmingly safe.
 In addition, if you have to look at the pharmacokinetics standpoint, these lipid nanoparticles are indeed very bad candidates due to their short-lived pharmacokinetics.

 As expected, with a well-documented history of lies, half-true or complete fallacious claims, ICAN demonstrate to us one more time that: